 Every year the YTAA donates a day’s guided fishing on our waters to the Wild Trout Trust fundraising auction.
 The 2017 winner enjoyed his day so much that he successfully bid again in the 2018 auction.
 Our resident Beck specialist 'The Kingfisher' accompanied him for another outing on Isle Beck and you can read a full account of the day here.
 To read more about the invaluable work of the Trust, click on the badge.

 A monthly report on the fishing at Stearsby lakes.
-A detailed catch analysis, photo's and fishy musings.
-The notes for July are now available: Click here to read.
+A detailed catch analysis, photo's and fishy musings: Click here to read.

 The Kingfisher Diary

 Always entertaining, these diaries will be of interest to any angler with a love of the smaller waters.
 To follow his trials and tribulations Click here.

 The Kingfisher has kindly agreed to reveal his 'secret' methods in the Kingfisher Hints & Tips section.
 Click here to read.
 Excellent information and well worth a look.

 To maintain our good relationships with the many landowners that surround our fishings the YTAA expects all members to abide by The Countryside Code.
 To refresh your memory you can read the code here: The Countryside Code.

 After the recent incident on Isle Beck members are reminded to remain vigilant and to report any further pollution via the EA Emergency Incident Freephone number: 0800 80 70 60.